 These are life-saving WordPress plugins that I use on many of my clients’ and my own sites.
-Alright, maybe “life-saving” is a slight exaggeration, but these can definitely cure some of your worst WordPress headaches.
+OK, maybe “life-saving” is a slight exaggeration, but these can definitely cure some of your worst WordPress headaches.
 I have tested each of these (except where noted) and vouch for their quality.
-I hope you find them as useful as I have.
-Let me know what you think in the comments!
+I hope you find them as useful as I have!

 Best Admin Plugins